Part 4: Movies and Visual Data Files

 4. Click Next.

 Take your time on this page.
-It's important to follow the following steps:
+It's important to follow these steps:

 Time & Length Steps